TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/RestrictAccessToFiles.rst

 ==========================================

-This is a controversial topic: Some experts recommend to restrict the access to specific files on a server-level by using Apache's `FilesMatch` directive for example.
+This is a controversial topic: Some experts recommend to restrict the access to specific files on a server-level by using `Apache`:pn: 's `FilesMatch` directive for example.
 Such files could be files with the endings :file:`.bak`, :file:`.tmp`, :file:`.sql`, :file:`.old`, etc. in their file names.
 The purpose of this restriction is, that even if backup files or